8 Best Mission Beach Hotels and Mission Bay Hotels

 This secluded tropical resort experience is great for families.
 Paradise Point is a 462-room bungalow-style resort set on Mission Bay that was established in 1962 by famous Hollywood Director Jack Skirball.
 The 44-acre resort actually feels like a secluded tropical island.
 Over one mile of beach circles the resort with its five swimming pools, tranquil lagoons and lush gardens.

-The bay beach here is an excellent San Diego beach for kids.
+The bay beach here is fun San Diego beach for kids and they do swim here (water can be murky).
 The ocean beach at Mission Beach requires a 2-mile drive around the bay to get there.

 - Bonfire pits

 - Beach games like volleyball, bocce ball, and horseshoes